Home

 What is one of the reasons for the scary scenario of fish supplies dwindling and finally collapsing in roughly 40 years time?

 The prediction is there will be too many people and too little fish.
-Surprisingly sustainable farming and gardening management using natural means without artificial fertilisers and their lethal runoffs will make a difference.
-Find out why here
+Are lethal runoffs from chemicals to blame?
+Would sustainable farming make a difference?
+Find out about Artificial Fertilizers here.

 Genetically engineered words

-The Washington Post's Mensa Invitational once again asked readers to take any word from the dictionary, alter it by adding, subtracting, or changing ONE letter, and supply a new definition.
+The Washington Post's Mensa Annual Invitational asks readers to take any word from the dictionary, alter it by adding, subtracting, or changing ONE letter, and supply a new definition.
 From the long list of winners, here are a few that could apply to organic gardeners:

 # Decafalon (n): The grueling event of getting through the day consuming only things that are good for you.